 “Yes,” Kazuya said in a charming voice, entertained by the fact that I found being called a lower being insulting.
 “Even the humans of this world.
-You didn’t think the mutant gene came out of nowhere did you?”
+You didn’t think the hallowed gene came out of nowhere did you?”

 My mouth dropped.
 “But we were told—”